poocat/cardgame/README.md

 # card-game

-A "minimal" implementation of a strategy-based card game.
+A simple, strategy-based card game, without thematic elements.

 ## Description

-The object of the game is to be the first player to accumulate a certain number of chips onto a certain type of card that is in play.
+The object of the game is to be the first player to accumulate a certain number of "chips" onto a certain type of card that is in play.

-On any given turn, players draw from their decks to make hands, then take actions from their cards to affect the game state.
+On a player's turn, they first draw cards from their decks into to their hands, then take any number of available actions from their cards to affect the game state.
 The possible effects include:
 - Moving cards to different locations
   - E.g. to/from the player's deck, hand, play area, or discard area
 - Changing a card's "exhausted" state